Who Can Apply For Housing Services?

 How soon will I know if I am on the waitlist?

-When your application is received, it will be reviewed to be sure that all required information is included.
-You will be notified without delay as to whether you are eligible for geared-to-income assistance, or if additional information is needed for your application.
+Upon receipt of your application, it will be reviewed to ensure that all required information is included.
+You will be notified without delay if you are eligible for geared-to-income assistance, or if additional information is needed for your application.
 If you are eligible, you will be advised of your placement on the waitlists for the locations you selected, and the number of bedrooms your household qualifies for.

 What happens if I have changes to my income and other information while I am waiting for Housing?

 It is important that you keep your application up to date in order to remain on the waitlist and maintain your eligibility status.
 You must report any changes to the information you previously submitted within 30 calendar days of the change taking place or your application may be cancelled and your name removed from the waitlist.
-To report these changes, you may access the Update My Application form on the website or contact the ADSAB office.
+To report these changes, please contact the ADSAB office.

 Can I refuse to accept a unit?

-You can refuse to move into housing offered by ADSAB however, if three reasonable offers are refused, the household’s application will be removed from the waitlist.
+You can refuse an offer to move into a unit, however, if one (1) reasonable offer is refused and there are no extenuating circumstances the household’s application will be removed from the waitlist or placed at the bottom of the waitlist if requested by the applicant

 Do I still qualify for RGI if I own my own home?